StackGuardian/sg-cli/shell/README.md

 ```

 Example 6: Bulk onboard cloud accounts

+Integrating AWS Accounts
 ```
 ./sg-cli aws integrate --org demo-org  -- payload.json
 ```

-Payload will look like the follwing:
+Payload will look like the following for integrating AWS accounts:
 > It should contain an array of AWS account objects under the key `awsAccounts`
 ```
 {